arannhs/paintjs/README.md

 # paintjs
-Paining board made with VanillaJS
+Painting board made with VanillaJS from nomadcoders